 The digital space allows visitors to navigate the halls like a tourist in an actual museum.
 They can see the office of State Prosecutor, step inside a realistic depiction of a Turkish courtroom, and learn more about how Turkish law has been to stifle press freedom.

-But Yurdatapan's most recent form of activism did not occur online – and its consequences extend far beyond the reach of our screen.
+But Yurdatapan's most recent form of activism did not occur online - and its consequences extend far beyond the reach of our screen.
 On 23 September 2016, Yurdatapan and 30 other activists attended their first trial for signing a statement in support of Ms. Ayşe Çelik, a teacher from Diyarbakir, a Southeast province in Turkey, who publicly pleaded for more media attention to killings and other abuse against civilians ongoing across southeast Turkey.
-If convicted, Çelik, Yurdatapan, and the other signatories of the statement could face up to 7.5 years in prison for “promoting terrorist organisation propaganda.”
+In April 2017, Çelik was sentenced to one year and three months in prison, and her supporters, Yurdatapan among them, were acquitted.

 Yurdatapan's courage and commitment to free expression has not gone unnoticed.
 International recognition of his work includes the 2002 "Circumvention of Censorship" Award by Index on Censorship and Human Rights Watch's "Global Human Rights Defender" award.
 He is also the recipient of Turkish freedom of expression awards from the Journalists Association of Turkey (2015), the Human Rights Association, The Association of the Oppressed and the Association of Modern Journalists.